-- Audio & Sequencer Section: This section has the main connectivity of the device.
-Namely a stereo audio output and a CV / Gate pair for external sequencing. - CV In: The section provides 5 CV inputs that you can assign to various parameters using the modulation matrix at the front.
-The acceptable range for all inputs is always bipolar. - CV Out: The CV out section exports the signals for LFOs 1 and 2.
-Modulation envelope and LFO 3 are instantiated per voice, and cannot be assigned to a single output. - Oversampling: Arkana also gives you the ability to oversample the oscillator playback rate.
+- Audio Out: This section provides the main audio connectivity of the device.
+Namely a stereo audio output. - CV Inputs: The section provides 5 CV inputs that you can assign to various parameters using the modulation matrix at the front.
+The acceptable range for all inputs is always bipolar. - CV Gate: The CV / Gate pair for external sequencing. - CV Outs: The CV Outs provides connections to the signals from LFO1 and LFO2.
+Note that Modulation envelope and LFO3 are instantiated per voice, and cannot be assigned to a single cv output - Oversampling: Arkana also offers the ability to oversample the oscillator playback rate.
 By default no oversampling is performed.
 However there might be some cases such as low pitched samples that you wish to use on high pitched sounds, where you might need this feature to avoid aliasing.
 Note however, that depending on the sample, there still might be some aliasing even with the best quality.